Teofil Lenartowicz

 Teofil Aleksander Lenartowicz (27 February 1822 in Warsaw – 3 February 1893 in Florence) was a Polish ethnographer, sculptor, poet and Romantic conspirator.
 Linked to Bohemians among Warsaw intellectuals, Lenartowicz was associated with Oskar Kolberg and Roman Zmorski in the anti-Tsarist independence movement, and participated in the Greater Poland Uprising of 1848 during his stay in Kraków.
 While in exile he taught Slavic literature at the University of Bologna, composed patriotic and religious poems, as well as lyrical and historical epics based on the folklore of his beloved region of Mazowsze.
 He did portrait-sculptures, and designed tombstones.

+Early life and family

 Teofil Aleksander came from the master mason family of Lenartowicz Pobóg coat of arms.
 He was the son of Karol and Maria née Kwasieborska Cholewa coat of arms.

-While in Florence, he married sculptor Zofia Szymanowska Młodzian COA, with whom he had a son John (Jan).
-His remains were brought from Italy to Poland and interred in the Crypt of the Distinguished in the St. Stanislaus Church at Skałka in Kraków.
+While in Florence, Italy in 1861, he married painter Zofia Szymanowska, with whom he had one son.
+Their son John (Jan) died shortly after his birth in 1867, and was buried in Attigliano, Italy.